Expurple/home.expurple.me/content/posts/Destructure-as-a-reminder.md

 But this pattern has its place. `thiserror` is very nice.
-It achieves a similar result to our destructuring, enforcing an `#[error(..)]` annotation on every field and raising a compile error otherwise.
+It achieves a similar result to our destructuring, enforcing an `#[error(..)]` annotation on every enum variant and raising a compile error otherwise.

 Man, I love exhaustiveness checks.